beginlagain/android-game/README.md

-# Android Game by Zhangbo and Zoushaoxiong
+# Android Game is powered by Zhangbo and Zoushaoxiong